-My initial reaction to this first new Springsteen album in nearly three years included at least a modicum of disappointment.
+My initial reaction to Darkness on the Edge of Town, the first new Bruce Springsteen album in nearly three years, included at least a modicum of disappointment.
 Whereas his last two releases evidenced gigantic stylistic advances, the songs on the present LP could fit seamlessly on its predecessor.
 Perhaps the long wait had raised my expectations too high, I thought; maybe, after the incredible progress demonstrated on the earlier albums, I’d wanted Springsteen to keep growing at a rate that no one could possibly maintain for long.

 Had I reviewed Darkness on the Edge of Town a week or two ago, I might have left it at that.
 I’m glad I didn’t, because this is one of those albums that blossoms with repeated playing.